Who foots the bill?

 A slab separating a top and bottom unit is not common property, and the body corporate is therefore not responsible for the repair and maintenance thereof.
 The median line running through the middle of the slap separates the two sections with the area above the line being the responsibility of the owner of the top section, and the area below the line that of the owner of the bottom section.
 However, if a leak occurs because of a leaking bath, shower, pipes or some other reason in the top section, the owner of the top section would be liable for maintenance and repair costs for damages in the bottom section as the leak emanated from their section.

-Foundations are under the median line of the floor, and are therefore common property and the responsibility of the body corporate.
-Faulty foundations can be due to sinking or settling of the ground underneath the foundation, and can result in damaged and cracked concrete slab floors.
+Foundations fall outside the median line and are therefore the responsibility of the body corporate.
+Faulty foundations can be due to sinking or settling of the ground underneath the foundation and can result in damaged and cracked concrete slab floors.
 This is the responsibility of the body corporate and should usually be covered by the subsidence cover in the body corporate’s insurance.
 If the problems with the foundations are causing damage within a section, the owner would most likely only be able to hold the body corporate responsible should they be able to prove that the body corporate was aware of the faults and neglected to repair it.

 Damage to Common Property is the subject of PCR 4 of the STSMA Regulations.
 PCRs 4(2) and (3) state the following concerning doors and the installation of security gates: